 This great road in Santa Fe is one of those spectacular destinations worth touring, considering it’s an art district.
 It’s the heart of Santa Fe’s art scene.
-The Canyon Road has over a hundred remarkable studios and art galleries that display some of the rarest artwork in New Mexico.
+The Canyon Road has over a hundred remarkable studios and art galleries housed in adobe buildings that display some of the rarest artwork in New Mexico.
 Some of them include contemporary and historical Latino art, Native American art and antiquities, regional and museum of international folk art.
 In other words, native artwork showcased are similar to those in the Museum of Indian Arts and culture and El Rancho de las Golondrinas in Santa Fe.

 Canyon Road is also ideal for strolling and will allow visitors to see some of the finest art from various artists in the US and worldwide.
 Most of the artwork displayed is usually originals, making this particular destination a collector’s paradise.
 Besides displaying some of the rarest and finest paintings, Canyon Road also has one of the best dining accommodations in town.
 Jewelry shops are also in abundance at this particular road that’s worth visiting.